cestes-19/rvc18/README.md

 # rvc18
 Adding to RVC statistical analysis by mhepner

-This is the setup for hepner_code.R to be easily run
+This is the setup for hepner_code.R to be easily run as RVC_99_18

 The main output file is big_csv        setwd(...../big_csv)
   -> Within that file there should be 3 more output files named exploited_species, trohpic_groups, and trophic_level